Environmentally Friendly Green Tips

 We need to end American dependence on foreign oil and create an economy based on clean energy, green buildings and green manufacturing that by creating a new generation of high-paying green jobs.

 Union members have long built cars, vans and trucks at the forefront of advanced technology.
-With gas prices soaring, how about considering a union-made gas-saving hybrid?
+With gas prices soaring, how about considering a union-made gas-saving hybrid or electric vehicle?

-Hybrid electric cars and trucks combine the internal combustion engine of a conventional vehicle with the battery and electric motor of an electric vehicle.
+Hybrid and electric cars and trucks combine the internal combustion engine of a conventional vehicle with the battery and electric motor of an electric vehicle.
 The combination offers low emissions for a greener environment with the power, range, and convenient fueling of conventional (gasoline and diesel) vehicles.
-Plus, hybrids don't need to be plugged in.
+The difference between electric vehicle and hybrids is hybrids don't need to be plugged in.

 Gas has never been so expensive.
 The price at the pump is creating a terrible burden for millions of working families.